Tulbm/Stats/src/site/notes/1-Recent/Academics/STATS/Math Stats 2/Distribution function technique.md

 Given that $X_{1},\dots X_{n}$ are continuous, $Y$ is continuous, we can find the pdf of $Y$ by first getting its cdf
 $$
 F_{Y}(y)=P(Y\leq y)=P(h(X_{1},\dots ,X_{n})\leq y)
+$$
-$$and then derivating it to get the pdf
+and then derivating it to get the pdf

 $$
 f_{Y}(y)= \frac{\partial F_{Y}(y)}{\partial y}
 $$